Hands up who’s getting excited about giving their little ones their first Christmas Eve boxes this year?

 Christmas Eve Box Fillers to ‘Do’ and Keep

 A Christmas DVD – From Arthur Christmas to the Santa Clause there are so many films to snuggle up in front of.
 Check out our Christmas Film suggestions.

 A Christmas Story Book – There’s nothing quite like Christmas Eve story time.
 Keep it traditional with something like the Night Before Christmas or choose a Christmassy version of their favourites.
 My 2-year-old little girl loves the Pip and Posy books by Alex Sheffler so we’ll be reading The Christmas Tree which you can get here.*

 A Christmas Activity Pack – Want to keep them calm and busy?
 An activity pack, colouring or sticker book is the way to go.
-How about this Christmas Stained Glass Colouring Book or this bumper 10 Sticker and Activity Book collection is great if you have a few kids to buy for.

 A Bauble for the Tree – A personalised 1st Christmas bauble makes a lovely keepsake for a newborn or you could opt for a family bauble marked with the year and start a Christmas tradition.
 This 1st Christmas embroidered gingerbread man decoration is cute or how about a set of Mama, Dada and Baby Polar Bear baubles?

 Christmas Eve Box Additions For or From Santa